 In order to remain eligible for law school scholarships, you must remain enrolled full-time at the University of Wisconsin Law School, maintain satisfactory academic progress, and remain in good professional standing.

 Full-time enrollment at the University of Wisconsin Law School requires a minimum of 12 credits per semester.
 If you enroll in fewer than 12 credits, you may not be eligible to receive your award in that semester or your award may be pro-rated.
 Visiting students or students not enrolled at the Law School during a given semester are not eligible to receive their scholarships.

-Most scholarships at the Law School require that the recipient maintain a 2.0 GPA; however, there are a few awards with a different GPA requirement.
-Please refer to your scholarship letter for the GPA requirement for your award.
-Your GPA will be reviewed at the end of each academic year, regardless of your credit load, and if you fall below the required threshold, you will be notified, and your scholarship may be revoked.
+Scholarships at the Law School require that the recipient maintain a 2.0 GPA.
+Your GPA will be reviewed at the end of each semester, regardless of your credit load, and if you fall below the required threshold, you will be notified, and your scholarship may be revoked.